 Pregnant moms should avoid spicy food or high sodium snacks to prevent heartburn.
 Most expectant moms feel hungry at midnight.
 Always keep some healthy snacks on your nightstand for late-night munchies.
 Ideally, crackers, dates, and dry nuts trail mix are some of the healthier snacks.
-Unless you have a serious urge for chips or chocolates, try to choose a healthy form like dark chocolate, semi-sweet chocolates, or baked chips instead of high-calorie packs.
+Unless you have a serious urge for chips or chocolates, choose a healthy form like dark chocolate, semi-sweet chocolates, or baked chips instead of high-calorie packs.

-- Avoid refined food to avoid constipation such as white bread and white rice as they may clog things up.
+- Avoid refined food to avoid constipation, such as white bread and white rice, as they may clog things up.

-- To avoid gas and bloating during pregnancy, eat smaller meals. nibbling on 6 mini-sized meals is better than eating 3 super hefty meals.
+- To avoid gas and bloating during pregnancy, eat smaller meals.
+Nibbling on 6 mini-sized meals is better than eating 3 super hefty meals.

 - Don’t eat runny eggs, at least while you’re pregnant.